Unity-Technologies/Indoor-Pet-Detection/docs/dataset-generation-and-configuration.md

 	![](images/default-labels.png)

 1. In the webpage as the following image, choose **BoundingBox2DLabeler**, mark the checkbox of the **dog** label, and click the **Apply** button.
 You will see the **dog** label moved to the right column.

+	> Note: You can create custom labels for your own assets.
+Please follow [this instruction](create-ucvd-assets.md) to create your own labels.

 	![](images/add-dog-label-1.png)